lithrion/lithrion.github.io/_class-projects/Final-Project.md

 ![Web Traffic](/images/class-projects/final/web_traffic.png)

-The user appears to have been browsing the website mysocalledchaos.com and also downloaded some files
+The user appears to have been browsing the website mysocalledchaos.com and also downloaded some files.

 ![Downloads](/images/class-projects/final/downloads.png)

-On closer inspection those files did appear to be malicious.
+On closer inspection those files did not appear to be malicious.

 ### Watching YouTube

-Some users were detected connecting to YouTube over the TCP protocol.
+Some users were detected connecting to YouTube over the TCP protocol

 ![YouTube TCP](/images/class-projects/final/TCP.png)